Alan-LZhang/AZ-finance/content/home/research.md

 ---

-**Publication**
+## **Publication**

 - [Copycat Skills and Disclosure Costs: Evidence from Peer Companies’ Digital Footprints](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3280744), with [Sean Cao](https://sites.google.com/view/seancao/home), [Kai Du](https://sites.google.com/view/kai-du/) and [aozhong Yang](https://sites.google.com/view/baozhongyang/), **_Journal of Accounting Research_**, forthcoming.
+  - *Digital footprints allow the identification of copycat investment firms and their targets.
+Copycat investment firms are selective in their imitation of peer firms' trading strategies, generating profits and imposing costs on disclosing companies.*

-'Presentations:' *CICF 2019, MFA 2020, PNC Finance Conference at University of Kentucky, 16th GMARS Research Symposium at Michigan State University, 2019 Georgia Tech SESARC Conference*
+  - Presentations: *CICF 2019, MFA 2020, PNC Finance Conference at University of Kentucky, 16th GMARS Research Symposium at Michigan State University, 2019 Georgia Tech SESARC Conference*

 Welcome to the demo of the **academic resumé template** for Wowchemy, the Website Builder for Hugo.